TSMC: Production capabilities

 It also offers "design for manufacturing" (DFM) customer services.
 In press publications, these processes will often be referenced, for example, for the mobile variant, simply by 7nmFinFET or even more briefly by 7FF.
 At the beginning of 2019, TSMC was advertising N7+, N7, and N6 as its leading edge technologies.
-As of June 2020, TSMC is the manufacturer selected for production of Apple's 5 nanometer ARM processors, as "the company plans to eventually transition the entire Mac lineup to its Arm-based processors, including the priciest desktop computers".
+As of June 2020, TSMC is the manufacturer selected for production of Apple's 5 nanometre ARM processors, as "the company plans to eventually transition the entire Mac lineup to its Arm-based processors, including the priciest desktop computers".
 In July 2021, both Apple and Intel were reported to be testing their proprietary chip designs with TSMC's 3 nm production.